Pros: Good coffee; gold-tone filter

 There’s a cooking show on the Food Network called “Good Eats,” and recently it had a coffee episode.
 Alton Brown, the very strange and lots-of-fun host of “Good Eats,” likes to cover the whys and wherefores of things, rather than just his favorite recipes.
 So he talked about how to get rid of that bitterness in coffee.

-One element is that you should use two little scoops of coffee grounds per cup of coffee.
+One element is that you should use two scoops of coffee grounds per cup of coffee rather than one.
 This means that even though we normally don’t make a lot of coffee at once, we needed a coffee maker of decent size.

 As a side note, he mentioned that having a gold-tone filter for your coffee maker meant that you weren’t throwing away lots of filters and thus you’d be a bit easier on the environment.
 So we set out to find a coffeemaker with a gold-tone filter and a large capacity.